 Within a few hours he had made contact with Dutch resistance supporters.
 He was taken to a woodland shack near Baarn and reunited with his colleague, Fred Sutherland.
 The pair were then fed into the escape network, and smuggled the whole way through France to the Pyrenees, then onward through Spain to Gibraltar, and then returned to the UK.

-After the war, Hobday returned to Lloyd’s and eventually became head of its aviation department.
-He died on 24 February 2000.
+After the war, Hobday returned to Lloyd’s and eventually became head of the aviation department.
+He married Ethel Simpson in 1938, and they had four children.
+He died in Fakenham, Norfolk, on 24 February 2000.

 Rank and decorations as of 16 May 1943.